 But, there is a big catch!
 We can manipulate information in a very high dimensional space but we cannot read those coefficients directly.
-When all operations are completed, the only way to “read” the qubits is to measure it which returns one of the states only (not the coefficient).
+When all operations are completed, the only way to “read” the qubits is to measure them which returns one of the states only (not the coefficient).

 Now, we understand the Qubits, the equivalent of bits in the classical computer but far more powerful.
 In a classical computer, we have +, -, ×, ÷ operators to manipulate bits.
 Quantum computers have none of them.
 So how do we manipulate qubits?
 This will be answered in the following article.

 QC — Control quantum computing with unitary operators, interference & entanglement